Omaha System Board of Directors

 m.versteeg@vilans.nl

-Marleen is the Program Manager and Senior Consultant at Vilans, The National Centre of Expertise for Long-term Care.
-She has been employed there for 13 years, and involved with the Omaha System Support Foundation for 7 years.
-She was employed in hospitals and elderly care facilities previously.
+Marleen is Program Manager and Senior Consultant at Vilans, The National Centre of Expertise for Long-term Care.
+She has been employed at Vilans since 2010 and involved with the Omaha System Support Foundation since 2017.
+She was employed in hospitals, elderly care facilities, and a research institution previously.
+Marleen was introduced to the Omaha System in 2015.

 Some Dutch nurses and health care professionals became Omaha System supporters in the 1980s.
-After Buurtzorg was formed in 2006, they began to introduce and use the Omaha System throughout the Netherlands as a tool to increase the professionalization of nursing practice, especially in district/home health and nursing home care settings.
-Buurtzorg is a national and global home health provider organization that uses a team-based, self-governing model of nursing practice.
-To implement the Omaha System, Vilans became the executor of the Omaha System Support Foundation in 2015.
-Marleen and her Foundation colleagues work with those in practice, education, informatics, and software development to develop, disseminate, and implement sound evidence-based research, knowledge, and practice.
-They develop materials, care plans, teaching modules, and videos; maintain a Website; conduct presentations; and organize meetings.
-The Foundation encourages the use of evidence-based data to make the work of healthcare professionals more transparent, effective, and efficient.
-Marleen presents frequently and spoke at the Omaha System International Conference in 2019.
-She is a co-author on publications, and contributed to Chapters 3 and 6 for the next book.
-She joined the Omaha System Board of Directors in 2023.
+Buurtzorg, formed in 2006, began to introduce and use the Omaha System throughout The Netherlands as a tool to increase the professionalization of nursing practice, especially in district/home health and nursing home care settings.
+Vilans became the executor of the Omaha System Support Foundation in 2015.
+Marleen, the Omaha System project team, and Vilans Board members work with those in practice, education, and EHR suppliers to develop, disseminate, and implement knowledge to support users in practice.
+They develop tools, care plans, teaching modules, and videos; maintain a Website; conduct presentations; and organize meetings and Webinars.
+They encourage the use of evidence-based data to make the work of healthcare professionals more transparent, effective, and efficient.
+The Foundation works with national organizations to advance and support working with the Omaha System.
+Marleen spoke at the Omaha System International Conference in 2019.
+She is a co-author of many publications and research proposals, and contributed to Chapters 3 and 6 for the next book.
+Marleen joined the Omaha System Board of Directors in 2023.

 Frances KY Wong, RN, PhD, FAAN, FHKAN (Education & Research)

-Professor (Nursing), Associate Dean (Faculty of Health and Social Sciences)
+Chair Professor (Advanced Nursing Practice), Associate Dean (Faculty of Health and Social Sciences)

 The Hong Kong Polytechnic University, School of Nursing